Generated meadow-river scene representing Henry's Fork near Ashton in Idaho, not an exact location photo

 If Henry's Fork is too crowded or technical for the day you want, look at the South Fork Snake for a different scale or Big Wood for a simpler freestone rhythm after checking current conditions.

-Best starting point for gauged water and lower-upper corridor decisions.
+Best starting point for gauged water and lower-upper area decisions.

 Riverside Campground reach

-Useful official Forest Service anchor for the upper Ashton corridor and nearby walk-in water.
+Useful official Forest Service anchor for the upper Ashton area and nearby walk-in water.

 Red Road Bridge and downstream BLM access